sserdyuk/nativescript-secure-storage/README.md

-# NativeScript Secure Storage plugin
+# NativeScript Secure Storage plugin (customized for RedLeaf's needs).
+Following is from the original author.

 * On __iOS__ we're leveraging the KeyChain using the [SAMKeychain](https://github.com/soffes/SAMKeychain) library,
 * On __Android__ we're using [Hawk](https://github.com/orhanobut/hawk) library which internally uses [Facebook conceal](https://github.com/facebook/conceal).